Crimea: Demographics

+At the beginning of the 19th century, Italian emigration to the Crimea came from various Italian regions (Liguria, Campania, Apulia), with immigrants settling mainly in the coastal cities of the Black Sea and the Sea of Azov, as well as in Odesa, Mykolaiv, Sevastopol, Mariupol, Berdiansk and Taganrog.
+With the October Revolution of 1917, with which the Russian Empire became the Soviet Union, a bitter period began for minorities in Russia.
+Italians of Crimea therefore faced much repression.
+Between 1936 and 1938, during Joseph Stalin's Great Purge, many Italians were accused of espionage and were arrested, tortured, deported or executed.
+The few survivors were allowed to return to Kerch in the 1950s and 1960s during Nikita Khrushchev's administration.
+The descendants of the surviving Italians of Crimea currently account for c.
+300 people, mainly residing in Kerch.

+The population number excluding these uyezds is given in the table below.

 Crimean Tatars, a predominantly Muslim ethnic minority who in 2001 made up 12.1% of the population, formed in Crimea in the early modern era, after the Crimean Khanate had come into existence.
 The Crimean Tatars were forcibly expelled to Central Asia by Joseph Stalin's government as a form of collective punishment, on the grounds that some had joined the invading Waffen-SS, forming Tatar Legions, during World War II.
 After the fall of the Soviet Union, Crimean Tatars began to return to the region.
 According to the 2001 Ukrainian population census, 60% of the population of Crimea are ethnic Russians and 24% are ethnic Ukrainians.

-Jews in Crimea were historically Krymchaks and Karaites (the latter a small group centered at Yevpatoria).
+Jews in Crimea were historically Krymchaks and Karaites (the latter a small group centred at Yevpatoria).
 The 1879 census for the Taurida Governorate reported a Jewish population of 4.20%, not including a Karaite population of 0.43%.

 The Krymchaks (but not the Karaites) were targeted for annihilation during Nazi occupation.
+The Nazis murdered around 40,000 Crimean Jews.

 The number of Crimea Germans was 60,000 in 1939.
 During WWII, they were forcibly deported on the orders of Stalin, as they were regarded as a potential "fifth column".
 This was part of the 800,000 Germans in Russia who were relocated within the Soviet Union during Stalinist times.
 The 2001 Ukrainian census reports just 2,500 ethnic Germans (0.1% of population) in Crimea.

-Besides the Crimean Germans, Stalin in 1944 also deported 70,000 Greeks, 14,000 Bulgarians and 3,000 Italians.
+Besides the Crimean Germans, Stalin in 1944 also deported 70,000 Greeks, 14,000 Crimean Bulgarians and 3,000 Italians of Crimea.